 Facebook has been proactively notifying users who had their data collected by Cambridge Analytica, though users can manually check to see if their data was shared by going to this Facebook Help page.

-Facebook is also developing a Clear History button, which the company indicates is "their database record of you."
-TechRepublic's Dan Patterson noted on CBSN that "there aren't a lot of specifics on what that clearing of the database will do, and of course, as soon as you log back in and start creating data again, you set a new cookie and you start the process again."
+Facebook is also developing a Clear History button, which the company indicates is “their database record of you.”
+CNET and CBS News Senior Producer Dan Patterson noted on CBSN that “there aren’t a lot of specifics on what that clearing of the database will do, and of course, as soon as you log back in and start creating data again, you set a new cookie and you start the process again.”

 To gain a better understanding of how Facebook handles user data, including what options can and cannot be modified by end users, it may be helpful to review Facebook’s Terms of Service, as well as its Data Policy and Cookies Policy.